tim-roberts1/tva/website/docs/development/getting-started/faq.md

   - Report bugs or missing features by [creating an issue](https://github.com/pluralsight/tva/issues/new/choose) or [starting a new discussion](https://github.com/pluralsight/tva/discussions).
   - Review and comment on existing [pull requests](https://github.com/pluralsight/tva/pulls) and [issues](https://github.com/pluralsight/tva/issues).
   - Improve our documentation, fix bugs, or add features by [submitting a pull request](https://github.com/pluralsight/tva/pulls).
 - **Star the repo**.
-The quickest way to help us get a win is by clicking that "watch" button in Github!
+The quickest way to help us get a win is by clicking that "star" button in Github!

 ## Why doesn't TVA export React components?